 Or imagine going on a dhow safari!
 Explore the Quirimbas Archipelago by both 12ft dhow and sea kayaks during this 9-day trip with Natural World Safaris.

 Queen Elizabeth National Park, Uganda

 Queen Elizabeth Park is also home to the world famous fig-tree-climbing lions of the Ishasha plains.
-Equally famous is the Kazinga channel where hippos, elephants, and buffalo frolic.
+Equally famous is the Kazinga channel where large animals like hippos, elephants, and buffalo frolic.

 The Kyambura Gorge, also called the “Valley of the Apes”, is the only place in Queen Elizabeth National Park where habituated chimpanzees and other primates like Black-and-white colobus, Red-tailed monkeys, and baboons can be seen.
 Kyambura is also famous for its bird life where you can see a variety of species including the aquatic African finfoot and the blue-headed bee-eater.